Solar usage in the USA

 Solar usage in the USA – higher solar cell efficiency

 This fall in price is due mainly to higher solar cell efficiency.
 Until recently, most high-quality solar cells were about 18% efficient.
-In 2020, however, the global JinkoSolar raised that to 24.79%.
+In 2020, however, the global JinkoSolar company raised that to 24.79%.
 The launch of those ultra-efficient modules lowered the USA’s domestic average cost of solar-produced electricity.
-It is now (late 2020) US$38 per megawatt-hour (MWh).
+It is now (early 2021) about US$38 per megawatt-hour (MWh).
 This cost is similar to that of producing electricity from newly built coal-fired power plants.
 Currently, the most efficient solar projects in Chile, the Middle-East and China produce electricity for under US$30/MWh.
-Wind power projects in Brazil, the USA and India do likwise.
+Wind power projects in Brazil, the USA and India are likewise.

 The rise in production capacity and efficiency is primarily in China.
 It is now the centre of global solar panel manufacturing.
 China’s module production was 17% higher in early 2020 than in the same period of 2019.
 This despite exports falling slightly.